guillermoamaral/Webside/docs/README.md

 #### Class browser
 This is more or less the classical refactoring browser, including the hierarchy of classes, their variables (plus some access filters), catetgories and methods at the top, and a code editor at the bottom.

-The component implementing this tool is [ClassBrowser](../client/src/components/tools/ClassBrowser.js) and it relies in [Code](api/code) and [Changes](api/changes) endpoints to browse and make changes on the code, and in [Evaluations](api/evaluations) and [Objects](api/objects) endpoints to evaluate expressions.
+The component implementing this tool is [ClassBrowser](../client/src/components/tools/ClassBrowser.js) and it relies in [Code](api/code) and [Changes](api/changes) endpoints to browse and make changes to the code, and in [Evaluations](api/evaluations) and [Objects](api/objects) endpoints to evaluate expressions.

 ![Class Browser](../docs/images/ClassBrowser.png)

 #### Method Browser
-This is a list of methods resulting from a search (senders, implementors, global references) with the corresponding method editor.
+Another common Smalltalk IDE tool, this list of methods is use to show the result of searching senders, implementors, global references, etc.

-The component implementing this tool is [MethodBrowser](../client/src/components/tools/MethodBrowser.js) and as the `ClassBrowser` component it relies in [Code](api/code) and [Changes](api/changes) endpoints to browse and make changes on the code, and in [Evaluations](api/evaluations) and [Objects](api/objects) endpoints to evaluate expressions.
+The component implementing this tool is [MethodBrowser](../client/src/components/tools/MethodBrowser.js) and as the `ClassBrowser` component it relies in [Code](api/code) and [Changes](api/changes) endpoints to browse and make changes to the code, and in [Evaluations](api/evaluations) and [Objects](api/objects) endpoints to evaluate expressions.

 ![Method Browser](../docs/images/MethodBrowser.png)

 #### Workspace
-Again this is the typical pane where the programmer can evaluate expressions (with its own variable scope to keep workspace temporaries) and print or inspect its results.
-Inspections triggered with the play button are embedded in the same workspace tab, while those inspections triggered with "Inspect" menu option (or its shortcut) are opened in a different tab.
+Again this is the typical pane where the programmer can evaluate expressions (with its own variable scope to hold workspace temporaries) and print or inspect their results.
+Inspections triggered with the play button are embedded in the same workspace tab, while those triggered with the "Inspect" menu option (or its shortcut) are opened in a different tab.

-The component implementing this tool is [Workspace](client/src/components/tools/ClassBrowser.js) and it essentially relies in [Evaluations](api/evaluations) and [Objects](api/objects) endpoints.
+The component implementing this tool is [Workspace](../client/src/components/tools/Workspace.js) and it essentially relies in [Evaluations](api/evaluations) and [Objects](api/objects) endpoints.

 ![Workspace](../docs/images/Workspace.png)